radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

   If you do not specify a key pair, you can't connect to the instance unless you choose an AMI that is configured to allow users another way to log in.
 * **LicenseSpecifications**: [LicenseSpecification](#licensespecification)[]: The license configurations.
 * **MaintenanceOptions**: [MaintenanceOptions](#maintenanceoptions): The maintenance options of your instance.
 * **MetadataOptions**: [MetadataOptions](#metadataoptions): The metadata options for the instance.
-For more information, see [Instance metadata and user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) in the *Amazon Elastic Compute Cloud User Guide*.
+For more information, see [Instance metadata and user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) in the *Amazon EC2 User Guide*.
 * **Monitoring**: [Monitoring](#monitoring): The monitoring for the instance.
 * **NetworkInterfaces**: [NetworkInterface](#networkinterface)[]: The network interfaces for the instance.
 * **Placement**: [Placement](#placement): The placement for the instance.
 * **PrivateDnsNameOptions**: [PrivateDnsNameOptions](#privatednsnameoptions): The hostname type for EC2 instances launched into this subnet and how DNS A and AAAA record queries should be handled.
 For more information, see [Amazon EC2 instance hostname types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-naming.html) in the *User Guide*.
 * **RamDiskId**: string: The ID of the RAM disk.
   We recommend that you use PV-GRUB instead of kernels and RAM disks.
-For more information, see [User provided kernels](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UserProvidedkernels.html) in the *Amazon Elastic Compute Cloud User Guide*.
+For more information, see [User provided kernels](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UserProvidedkernels.html) in the *Amazon EC2 User Guide*.
 * **SecurityGroupIds**: string[]: The IDs of the security groups.
 You can specify the IDs of existing security groups and references to resources created by the stack template.
  If you specify a network interface, you must specify any security groups as part of the network interface instead.
 * **SecurityGroups**: string[]: The names of the security groups.
 For a nondefault VPC, you must use security group IDs instead.